-It’s hot this Friday morning when my partner and I park the car in the parking lot of this mega company.
+It’s hot this Friday morning when my partner and I park the car in the parking lot of Aqua Lung.
+This mega company.
 An almost suffocating heat that hits the region of Nice for over a month.

 Putting divers in such an environment is a bit like Christmas before time and I do not know where to look at.

-Manuel guides us through all departments of the company and answers all my questions: what is does this machine, how many pieces of equipent are made every day, how does the product quality control process work, how is the staff hired and trained, … With little detail and anecdotes, Manuel is proving to be a playful guide who generously explains different aspects of the job.
+Manuel guides us through all departments of Aqua Lung Carros and answers all my questions.
+What is this machine doing, how many pieces of equipment are made every day, how does the product quality control process work, how is the staff hired and trained.
+With little detail and anecdotes, Manuel is proving to be a playful guide who generously explains different aspects of the job.

 Report of a visit as surprising as unusual

 Administrative and innovation services of Aqua Lung